-The goal of the SOS campaign was to educate “all” voters with the facts and figures that supported the need for the tax.
-About two weeks into the campaign, HCP was notified that Referendum No. 3 would be at the bottom of the ballot; even below the transportation referendum.
+The SOS campaign’s goal was to educate “all” voters on the facts and figures supporting the tax.
+About two weeks into the campaign, HCP was notified that Referendum No. 3 would be at the ballot’s bottom, even below the transportation referendum.

 By the end of the campaign, HCP’s tactics reached nearly six million unique impressions.
-Despite the challenges, on November 6, 2018, Hillsborough County Referendum No. 3 passed with 56.35 percent of residents voting “For” the tax.
+Despite the challenges, Hillsborough County Referendum No. 3 passed with 56.35 percent of residents voting “For” the tax.
 The half-penny tax will deliver over one billion dollars over a period of 10 years directly to the HCPS system.